Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Leverage lets you control how much margin you put up for a given position size.

-• Leverage mainly changes how much margin is required, which changes your ROI and your liquidation risk
+• Leverage mainly changes how much margin is required, which changes your ROI and liquidation risk.

 Cross-margin